gyulanemeth/bluefox.email/aws-concepts/ses-delivery-notifications.md

 AWS offers multiple complementary approaches for processing delivery notification data, each suited to different operational and analytical needs.

 To begin with, **CloudWatch Metrics Integration** aggregates delivery metrics across your sending activities, making it easier to visualize trends and set up alerts when delivery rates deviate from expected patterns.
 For deeper historical analysis, **Data Warehousing Solutions** can store the raw notification JSON data in databases, enabling teams to create detailed custom reports.
 Where immediate reaction is critical, **Real-time Stream Processing** with AWS Lambda functions allows for instant updates to application databases or the execution of follow-up workflows in response to delivery events.
 Additionally, high-volume senders can leverage **Amazon Kinesis Data Firehose** to efficiently collect, process, and transform large streams of event data at scale.
-When these strategies are combined with the [AWS Delivery Policy](/aws-concepts/delivery-policy) feature for SNS, which controls retry behavior and ensures durability they help maintain reliable and timely delivery of notifications even during temporary processing disruptions.
+When these strategies are combined with the [SNS Delivery Policy](/aws-concepts/sns-delivery-policy) feature for SNS, which controls retry behavior and ensures durability they help maintain reliable and timely delivery of notifications even during temporary processing disruptions.

 ## Frequently Asked Questions